Table of Contents

-Update: With the Russia invasion of Ukraine, and the brewing China-Taiwan conflict, defense stocks are blowing hot, in a market with bearish undertones, this ‘unfortunate’ event presents traders with a rare opportunity to trade defense stocks for promising returns with a great deal of certain.
+Update: With the Israel-Palestine War, Russia invasion of Ukraine, and the brewing China-Taiwan conflict, defense stocks are blowing hot, in a market with bearish undertones, this ‘unfortunate’ event presents traders with a rare opportunity to trade defense stocks for promising returns with a great deal of certain.

 Whether you choose to go long or short on defense stocks, the gains or losses with most likely be heavy with a lot of trading activities going on in the defense space.
 Defense is one of the surest train to ride right now.